aclark4life/parse2plone/README.txt

 Getting started
 ---------------

-Because it drives the author nuts when he has to search for a recipe's options, here are this recipe's options::
+Because it drives the author nuts whenever he has to dig for a recipe's options, here are this recipe's options::

     [import]